 Note: I am primarily a stock option buyer.
 Therefore, this course will only teach you how to buy stock options for profit.
 I will not focus on selling stock options for income.

-So let's walk through a trade...
+So let's walk through an example trade...

 By now you should have a good grasp on the first 4 steps, so now we will briefly continue step 4 and then outline step 5: Follow Through.